 Lingual space maintainers are generally bilateral and are used in cases where more than one tooth is missing.
 We can cement it to molar teeth and connect it using a wire on the inside of the child's lower front teeth.

 The crown and loop and unilateral space maintainers are similar in that they are inserted on one side of the mouth to create space for one tooth.
 The crown and loop model covers the tooth with a crown and is attached to the loop to make sure there's space for the emerging tooth.
 Unilateral space maintainers surround the tooth's exterior and are connected to a metal loop that holds the space open.

 Removable space maintainers resemble orthodontic appliances and are usually made from acrylic.
 We also use artificial teeth to fill a space that needs to remain open for an unerupted tooth in certain cases.

 In cases where children are missing teeth due to congenital diseases, we may need to use a partial denture instead of a space maintainer.
-Whatever the case, Dr. Victoria or Dr. Rodriguez will work with you to determine what the best option for your child is.
+Whatever the case, our team will work with you to determine what the best option for your child is.

 Wearing a Space Maintainer

 Once we've made the space maintainer, the child may need a few days to get used to it, whether it's removable or fixed.
-Dr. Victoria or Dr. Rodriguez will explain how to clean the space maintainer, as well as how to brush and floss properly.
+One of our doctors will explain how to clean the space maintainer, as well as how to brush and floss properly.
 She will need to see your child once every 6 months to examine the treatment process and to give professional cleanings.